4GeeksAcademy/machine-learning-content/06-12d-ml_algos/k-nearest-neighbors.md

 **What is K-nearest neighbors (KNN)?**

 When you think about KNN think about your friends.
 You are the average of the people you spend most time with.
-When you think about your feature space, think of it as your neoghborhood, where each data point has a neightbor.
+When you think about your feature space, think of it as your neighborhood, where each data point has a neightbor.

 KNN is a simple algorithm but it's very powerful.
+It classifies the data point on how its neighbor is classified.
 It makes predictions by averaging the k neighbors nearest to a given data point.
 For example, if we wanted to predict how much money a potential customer would spend at our store, we could find the 5 customers most similar to her and average their spending to make the prediction.

 The average could be weighted based on similarity between data points and the similarity distance metric could be defined as well.